seanbreckenridge/seanb-utils/README.md

   - `epochguess` - reads anything from STDIN. convert any epoch timestamps that looks like a datetime to a date, convert them to local-readable timestamps
 - Others:
   - `shebang` - creates a script with the given shebang.
 If a known language, adds a basic template
+  - `gifme` - Creates a gif from a (section of a) video file.
+Lets you specify start/end times and an fps for the gif to run at
+  - `git` - these are helpers that return `0` if the condition is met, they're used like: `in-gitdir && command_do_something`
+    - `in-gitdir` - currently in a git directory
+    - `has-git-remote` - has a `git remote --verbose`

 Cross Platform Helpers - these use [on_machine](https://github.com/seanbreckenridge/on_machine) to run different commands based on what operating system you're on.